hortonworks/cloudbreak/docs/index.md

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.

-You can follow the AWS provider specific documentation using this [link](azure.md)
+You can follow the Azure provider specific documentation using this [link](azure.md)

 **GCP based installation**

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.

-You can follow the AWS provider specific documentation using this [link](gcp.md)
+You can follow the GCP provider specific documentation using this [link](gcp.md)

 **OpenStack based installation**

 We have pre-built custom cloud images with Cloudbreak deployer pre-configured.
 Following the steps will guide you through the provider specific configuration and launching clusters using that provider.

-You can follow the AWS provider specific documentation using this [link](openstack.md)
+You can follow the OpenStack provider specific documentation using this [link](openstack.md)

 ##Release notes - 1.1.0